For women with postmenopausal osteoporosis at high risk for fracture

 - If you have had a calcium or vitamin D deficiency, you could be at greater risk

-Not exercising or being inactive could make your bones weaker.
+Being inactive or not exercising could make your bones weaker.

 Smoking cigarettes and drinking alcohol can contribute to poor health — and that includes your bones.

 Some medications can increase the risk of postmenopausal osteoporosis.

 If you have never been pregnant, you could be at further risk.